This Tangerine Bank review covers its product offerings, fees, pros, cons, and alternatives.

 Not Brick and Mortar: Some people want to conduct every financial transaction in person.
 There’s really no increased security from doing so, but if that’s what you prefer, online-only banks may not suit your needs.

-Cash Deposits: If you do a lot of cash deposits (including small change – coins), an online-only bank may be somewhat cumbersome.
+Cash Deposits: If you make a lot of cash deposits (including small change – coins), an online-only bank may be somewhat cumbersome.
 You want to be able to access a small local bank branch easily.

 Cash Withdrawals: There may be daily dollar limits on how much you can withdraw per day using your debit card at ATMs.
 Additionally, transactions like bank drafts may take longer to process.